Got a hot water cylinder + solar? Here's some hot water hacks.

 Pro Tip: Most homes will need to add a short “boost” period around 5am if morning showers are a priority.
 This could mean ~30% of your hot water energy comes from the grid.
 But that’s no different than using a Catch or a Diverter — if the sun’s not shining, someone’s paying.

-This is where things get interesting.
 A heat pump hot water cylinder can slash your hot water energy use by 60–70%.
-But the reduction in energy use is less relevant when you get free energy from solar!
+But the reduction in energy use is less relevant if you have a solar system that generates tons of energy when you're not home, and when your cylinder could be heating.

-A standard 250L electric cylinder might chew through 15kWh to heat from cold, but a good heat pump can do it with just 5kWh.
+A standard 250L electric cylinder might chew through 15kWh to heat from cold, but a good heat pump can do it with just 4kWh.
+Sounds like a slam dunk, right?
+Not so fast.

 • Compatibility issue: Heat pump cylinders can’t use diverters — they need a steady chunk of power, not variable drips.
 That knocks out one of the most effective solar hot water tricks.

-• *Potentially* Smarter spend: Instead of dropping an extra ~$5,000 on a heat pump cylinder, you could add 10 extra panels for as little as $5,000.
+• *Potentially* Smarter spend: Instead of dropping an extra ~$6,000 on a heat pump cylinder, you could add 10 extra panels for as little as $5,000.
 Those panels will give you reliable, surplus solar to cover the extra energy demand of a traditional cylinder — while leaving you with a system that lasts decades, not just one.

 Verdict?
 If you’ve got a big family of long-shower addicts, a heat pump cylinder might make sense — just go in with your eyes open.
 For most households, an extra row of panels and a trusty old cylinder is the smarter, more reliable play.